i-on-project/kafka-web-gateway/README.md

 ## Documentation

-A final report of the project is available at [here](https://github.com/i-on-project/kafka-web-gateway/blob/main/docs/report.pdf).
+A final report of the project is available [here](https://github.com/i-on-project/kafka-web-gateway/blob/main/docs/report.pdf).

 Workspace projects:
 * **chatroom-backend**: A demonstration project of a Spring Chatroom server responsible for providing chatroom-frontend Web Browser Clients chat rooms to communicate with.